 The College is committed to providing comparable levels of need-based financial aid to you, if you complete financial aid applications by the deadline, continue to demonstrate a similar level of “financial need,” and maintain satisfactory academic progress.

-International and Undocumented students do not need to submit a new application each year.
+International and undocumented students do not need to submit an annual application .
 Financial aid is normally continued at a level similar to the current year.

-Scholarships for the college will be renewed with continued, full time enrollment.
+Scholarships from the College are renewed with continued, full time enrollment.
 Duration is limited to eight semesters for freshman and pro-rated for transfer students.
 Additional eligibility time may be granted on appeal.
 Unless noted otherwise, a minimum cumulative GPA of 2.0 is required to renew, in addition to the renewal requirements below.

 - Complete at least one course in the Art or Art History Department each academic year.